ncatlab/nlab-content/pages/4/4/7/2/2744/content.md

 * I.V.
 Kanatchikov, _DeDonder-Weyl theory and a hypercomplex extension of quantum mechanics to field theory_ , ([arXiv:hep-th/9810165](http://arxiv.org/abs/hep-th/9810165v1))

-Kanatchikov's "algebra of observables" is a [[Gerstenhaber algebra]] .
+Kanatchikov's "algebra of observables" is what he calls a "higher-order Gerstenhaber algebra".
+(The "bracket" in this structure fails to satisfy Leibniz's rule as a derivation of the product.)
 The relationship between it and the [[Lie superalgebra]] of observables constructed by Forger, Paufler, and Roemer is discussed in this paper:

 * M. Forger, C. Paufler, and H. Roemer, _The Poisson Bracket for Poisson Forms in Multisymplectic Field Theory_ , ([arXiv:math-ph/0202043](http://arxiv.org/abs/math-ph/0202043v1))